 11. If the SMS Router receives error response from SMSF in step 10 or the SMS Router is failed after step 7, the SMS Router shall send the Nrouter_SMService_MtForwardSm response with error cause to the SMS-GMSC.

 12-13.
 The SMS-GMSC may report the SM-Delivery Status (e.g. UE is not reachable or memory capacity exceeded) to UDM by invoking Nudm_ReportSMDeliveryStatus_Request.
-After receiving the report from the SMS-GMSC, the UDM shall set the reachability flag, update the MWD and should subscribe the reachability report in the AMF.

 14. If the SMS-GMSC receives error response from SMS Router in step 6 or step 11, the SMS-GMSC sends the failure report to SC as defined in TS 23.040 [2].

+15. The SMS-GMSC subscribes in UDM to be notified when the UE becomes reachable for SMS (i.e. when the UE gets in radio contact with the AMF while an SMSF is actually registered, or when an SMSF gets registered) by using the Nudm_EventExposure_Subscribe service operation for Reachability for SMS event as defined in 3GPP TS 23.502 [4].

+16. If applicable, the UDM subscribes to UE reachability notification in the AMF(s) using the Namf_EventExposure service and sets the relevant reachability flags.
+The UDM acknowledges the event subscription created by the SMS-GMSC.